rakib91221/StableGen/README.md

 ## 📜 License

 StableGen is released under the **GNU General Public License v3.0**.
-See the `LICENSE.txt` file for details.
+See the `LICENSE` file for details.

 ---